wangywUST/wangywust.github.io/Course/lecture_3.md

 **Commentary**
 The introduction highlights a major bottleneck in typical RNN-based models: the inability to parallelize across time steps in a straightforward way.
 Traditional attention over RNN outputs is still useful, but the authors propose a more radical approach, removing recurrences and using attention everywhere.
 This sets the stage for a highly parallelizable model that can scale better to longer sequences, given sufficient memory and computational resources.

+In-Course Question 1: What is the number of dimensionality of the transformer's query embeddings designed in this paper.

 ---

 ## 2 Background